Gordon Moulds: Commandant Air Cadets

 In June 2004, he assumed the post of Chief of Staff/Air Commander in the Falkland Islands.
 During that tour, his only interest was promotion.
 Returning to the UK to take up the post of Commandant Air Cadets on promotion to Air Commodore on 13 October 2006, replacing Air Commodore David Harrison.

 Whilst Commandant Air Cadets, he visited many units and Squadrons, and was extremely impressed with the efforts being made by the volunteer staff and the subsequent results for the cadets of those Squadrons, in particular those units that have been able to provide sustained levels of high achievement across the broad range of activities that the ACO provides.

 Air Commodore Moulds instigated a number of wide-ranging initiatives in the Air Cadet Organisation and introduced a Strategic Plan for the next ten years.
 Amongst these initiatives were:- The development of Regional Activity Centres providing weekend activities with advanced technology flight simulators and equipment alongside air experience flying or gliding; The introduction of a "Cadet CV" to collate the records of activities of individual cadets and provide evidence to future employers; An updating of the syllabus to relate to 21st century teenagers and bringing in web based training packages; The continued roll out of Project BADER named after Group Captain Douglas Bader bringing a Corps wide IT system of communication, information and training.

 Air Commodore Moulds handed over command of the ACO to Air Commodore Ian Stewart in May 2008.

 Commander British Forces South Atlantic Islands

 Air Commodore Moulds became Commander British Forces South Atlantic Islands on 14 June 2008.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2009 Birthday Honours.
 He was replaced by Commodore Phillip Thicknesse in December 2009.

 Commander Kandahar Airfield, Afghanistan

 It was announced in March 2010 that Air Commodore Moulds was to become Commander Kandahar Airfield taking up the post in May 2010.
 He handed over command to Brigadier General Jeffrey Kendall of the United States Air Force in November 2010.

 Roles after military career

-Upon retirement from the RAF Gordon Moulds become the chief executive officer of Kids Out and is a key note on cyber security for LogRhythm.
+Upon retirement from the RAF, Moulds became the chief executive officer for the national children's charity KidsOut, leading them to support over 70,000 disadvantaged children a year.
+Moulds has also been a key note on cyber security for LogRhythm.